certifaction/hinsign-cli/README.md

 If the request is not authenticated a HTTP 401 Unauthorized or a HTTP 403 Forbidden response is returned.

-For the creation of e-prescription the elevated EPD-Level Authentication based on SAML artifacts is mandatory.
+For the creation of E-Prescription the elevated EPD-Level Authentication based on SAML artifacts is mandatory.
 Please refer to the [respective section](#32-authentication-and-authorisation) for further details.

 ### 4.2.
-E-prescription Endpoints
+E-Prescription Endpoints

-This section describes the additional endpoints available when the e-prescription mode is enabled.
+This section describes the additional endpoints available when the E-Prescription mode is enabled.

-When the e-prescription mode is enabled, the following new endpoints are enabled:
+When the E-Prescription mode is enabled, the following new endpoints are enabled:

 <table>
   <tr>
    <td>POST /ePrescription/create
    </td>
-   <td>Return a signed e-prescription QR code from the valid JSON document provided in the body.
+   <td>Return a signed E-Prescription QR code from the valid JSON document provided in the body.
    </td>
   </tr>
   <tr>
    <td>POST /ePrescription/verify
    </td>
-   <td>Return verification information about a signed e-prescription QR code provided in the body.
+   <td>Return verification information about a signed E-Prescription QR code provided in the body.
    </td>
   </tr>
   <tr>
    <td>POST /ePrescription/revoke/&lt;id>
    </td>
-   <td>Invalidate a signed e-prescription QR code by registering it as revoked.
+   <td>Invalidate a signed E-Prescription QR code by registering it as revoked.
    </td>
   </tr>
   <tr>
    <td>POST /ePrescription/lock/&lt;id>
    </td>
-   <td>Temporarily lock e-prescription to prevent any action on it.
-It must then be unlocked before any other action can be taken.
+   <td>Lock the E-Prescription to prevent any action on it.
+It must be unlocked before any other action can be done
    </td>
   </tr>
   <tr>
    <td>POST /ePrescription/unlock/&lt;id>
    </td>
-   <td>Unlock a locked e-prescription.
+   <td>Unlock a locked E-Prescription.
    </td>
   </tr>
   <tr>
    <td>POST /ePrescription/dispense/&lt;id>
    </td>
-   <td>Registers a full or partial dispensation for a signed e-prescription.
+   <td>Registers a full or partial dispensation for a signed E-Prescription.
    </td>
   </tr>
   <tr>